matthieugaudin/push_swap/README.md

 ## Project Overview

 Push_swap is a 42 School project that involves sorting a stack of integers using two stacks and a limited set of operations.
 The goal is to arrange the numbers in ascending order with the fewest moves possible.
+The choice of the algorithm was totally free.

+## Allowed stacks operations

+The project restricts you to a small set of predefined operations that manipulate the two stacks — A and B.
+Each operation affects one or both stacks according to the following rules:

+**Push**
+→ Moves the top element from one stack to the other. pa : Push the top of B onto A. pb : Push the top of A onto B.

+**Swap**
+→ Swaps the first two elements at the top of a stack. sa : Swap the top two elements of A. sb : Swap the top two elements of B. ss : Perform sa and sb simultaneously.

+**Rotate**
+→ The top element becomes the last one. ra : Rotate stack A. rb : Rotate stack B. rr : Perform ra and rb simultaneously.

+**Reverse Rotate**
+→ The bottom element becomes the first one. rra : Reverse rotate stack A. rrb : Reverse rotate stack B. rrr : Perform rra and rrb simultaneously.

 ## Project Structure